Skip to content

 extends fun fromSlice(self: Message, slice: Slice): Message;

-Extension function for any message type Message.
+Extension function for any Message type.

 Converts a Slice into the specified Message and returns that Message.

-Attempts to pass a Slice with layout different from the specified Message or to load more data than a Slice contains throw an exception with exit code 9: Cell underflow.
+Attempts to pass a Slice with a layout different from the specified Message or to load more data than a Slice contains throw an exception with exit code 9: Cell underflow.

 Usage examples: